Deploying Agents¶

 Agent Detail Page¶

 After deployment, navigate to Agents and click on an agent to view its detail page.
-The detail page has two tabs:
+The detail page has four tabs:

 Overview Tab¶